Rental, hiring and real estate services industry

 Employ people

-If you employ staff, you need to comply with Australia’s national workplace laws specific to the rental, hiring and real estate services industry.
+If you're looking to employ staff, there are Australia’s national workplace laws specific to the rental, hiring and real estate services industry that you'll need to comply with.

 Workplace health and safety (WHS)